Donald Trump Distances Himself From Department Of Justice’s Hunter Biden Probe

 “I have NOTHING to do with the potential prosecution of Hunter Biden, or the Biden family.
 It is just more Fake News.
 Actually, I find it very sad to watch!” he tweeted.

-The comment comes after reporting from the Wall Street Journal that claimed Trump had expressed interest in created a special counsel to investigate Hunter Biden’s business dealings as well as alleged voter fraud in the 2020 election.
-According to one administration official cited in the report, the purported push for a special counsel stems from fears that the President-elect could bring the investigation into his son to a halt once he enters the White House.
+The comment comes after a report from the Wall Street Journal that claimed Trump had expressed interest in created a special counsel to investigate the younger Biden’s business dealings as well as alleged voter fraud in the 2020 election.
+According to one administration official cited in the report, the purported push stems from fears that the president-elect could bring the investigation into his son to a halt once he enters the White House.

 Trump’s apparent change in tune on the Hunter Biden investigation comes after he expressed frustration with outgoing Attorney General William Barr for failing to adequately investigate the former vice president’s son in the lead-up to the 2020 election.